Janssen CarePath Trial Offer

 Free 30-day supply for eligible patients

-To determine if INVOKAMET® is the right therapy for your patients, a Trial Offer is available.
-Eligible patients receive a free 30-day supply of INVOKAMET® with a valid signed 30-day prescription.
-The Trial Offer helps you and your patient become familiar with the product.
+Eligible patients receive a free 30-day trial supply of INVOKAMET® with a valid signed 30-day prescription.
+The Trial Offer helps you and your patient determine if INVOKAMET® (canagliflozin/metformin HCl) is right for them.
 At the conclusion of the program, you and your patient decide if it is appropriate to continue treatment.
 Terms expire at the end of each calendar year and may change.
-Subject to 1 use per product, per lifetime.
+One (1) use is allowed per product, per lifetime.
 This Trial Offer is open to patients who have commercial insurance, government coverage, or no insurance coverage; however, there is no guarantee of continuous accessibility after the program ends.
-Please refer to the Janssen CarePath Trial Offer brochure for program requirements, or, to get a card online, visit Janssen CarePath Trial Offer for INVOKAMET®.
+Please refer to the Janssen CarePath Trial Offer brochure for program requirements or click here to get a card for your patient online.

 INVOKAMET® and INVOKAMET® XR are a combination of canagliflozin and metformin hydrochloride (HCl) indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.